aastha047/Loan-DataAnalysis/README.md

 # Loan-DataAnalysis
-This project explores and analyzes data from the Home Credit Default Risk dataset to understand patterns, correlations, and potential risk factors associated with loan defaults.
+This project explores and analyzes data from a dataset to understand patterns, correlations, and potential risk factors associated with loan defaults.
 The goal is to provide actionable insights for financial institutions to assess client risk profiles effectively.

 # Key Tasks Performed
 Data Loading and Cleaning